-Due to the Covid-19 Level 4 lockdown beginning 11:59pm Tuesday 17 August, we are currently operating under Covid-19 Alert Level 4 guidelines from the MOH, Dental Council and NZDA which allow us to only perform limited procedures if the patient has urgent and emergency problems.
-(In Level 3 the guidelines are likely to be the same thus we will not unfortunately be performing routine dentistry until the alert level returns to level 2 or below.
-Additionally we are unable to take online bookings for the moment – please email us your enquiry).
+Due to the Covid-19 Level 3 lockdown beginning 11:59pm Tuesday 21 September, we are currently operating under Covid-19 Alert Level 3 guidelines from the MOH, Dental Council and NZDA which allow us to perform some procedures as long as we can meet room and PPE requirements.
+We are performing Covid-19 screening of all patients 3 days ahead of bookings and repeating at the time of the appointment.
+Thus we are working at reduced capacity, of approximately 60%, due to the room stand-down requirement between a lot of procedures.
+Additionally we are unable to take online bookings for the moment – please phone or email us your enquiry.

-If you have an urgent and emergency dental problem (see below) you can phone Dr Mike Stevens on 027 480-4220 for advice and assistance.
+If you have an urgent and emergency dental problem after hours (see below), you can phone Dr Mike Stevens on 027 480-4220 for advice and assistance.
 Dr Mike will ask you a number of triaging questions and work out the best course of action for your situation.

 Thank you for your understanding and patience during these times.

 - Remember to stay home unless it is necessary to go out.

 - Wear a mask at all times if outside home.